nafio-nabi/think_like_a_programmer_book_exercises/README.md

 # Think Like a Programmer
-This repository contains the code for the Think Like a Programmer book exercises.
+This repository contains the code for the exercises of Think Like a Programmer book.